Vyral/brett-jennings-recruiting/_posts/2022-09-19-top-agent-panel.md

 Fast forward to today and listings are taking weeks, if not months to sell, and cancellations and expireds are the highest they've been in almost a decade.

-Yet, while all of this is happening, there are a handful of listing experts who know how to weather a shifting market, how to price them properly, and most importantly... how to get them SOLD.
+Yet, while all of this is happening, there are a handful of listing experts who know how to weather a shifting market, how to price them properly, and most importantly… how to get them SOLD.

-To help you do the same, we've assembled a panel of top agents who are going to pull back the curtain and share everything they know -- no holds barred -- about getting and selling listings in a shifting market.
+To help you do the same, we've assembled a panel of top agents who are going to pull back the curtain and share everything they know – no holds barred – about getting and selling listings in a shifting market.